chatlavasu572/Testing-Pinecone/Testing-Pinecone.md

 stats = dense_index.describe_index_stats()
 print(stats)
 ```
-you will the ouput :
+you will see the ouput like this :

 ![Screenshot from 2025-06-22 12-17-53](https://github.com/user-attachments/assets/556c211e-45ac-441a-baca-8404e14e5f21)

 #### 8.Semantic search